The HID FARGO INK1000 is unmatched in its ease-of-use and offers a lower TCO (Total Cost of Ownership) than most card printers in the industry.view

 Why Choose Bannerbridge?

-Bannerbridge are proud to be HID's sole UK Platinum Partner for Fargo ID card printers and supplies.
+Bannerbridge are proud to be an HID UK Platinum Partner for Fargo ID card printers and supplies.

 The cornerstone of any card printing program is the ID card printer itself.
 While the technology behind ID card printers, also known as plastic card printers, is very different to a standard desktop printer, they can be just as simple to use, once you have loaded the drivers and run a few test cards.
 Before you consider purchasing your ID card printer, you'll probably need to do some research.
 Below are some fundamental facts about ID card printers.